-As we make clear, this is not a list our our recommended mediators or arbitrators, just a collection of those that are doing the work.
-We refer to the list if arbitrating or mediating a case so it occured to me that others might want to have the same option, be it another personal injury lawyer or even an insurance company.
+As we make clear, this is not a list of our recommended mediators or arbitrators, just a collection of those that are doing the work.
+We refer to the list if arbitrating or mediating a case so it occurred to me that others might want to have the same option, be it another personal injury lawyer or even an insurance company.

 How do I know this?
 It is posted outside of the police station in Millersville that I drove by on Saturday while taking one of my sons to a pumpkin patch.
 Seeing those numbers got me to thinking: if the numbers for everyone’s hometown was the screensaver on the work computers of every American, we would save at least 4,000 lives in this country a year.

 Of course, I’m completely making that number up.
-But don’t you think that this would reduce drunk driving deaths by at least 33%?
-In 2007, an approximately 12,998 people died in alcohol-impaired traffic crashes involving a driver with a BAC .08 or higher.
+But don’t you think this would reduce drunk driving deaths by at least 33%?
+In 2007, approximately 12,998 people died in alcohol-impaired traffic crashes involving a driver with a BAC of .08 or higher.
 These deaths constituted 31.7 percent of the 41,059 total motor vehicle accident fatalities in the United States in 2007.
-According, if we could reduce drunk driving fatal accident by a third, we would save over 4,000 lives.
+According, if we could reduce drunk driving fatal accidents by a third, we would save over 4,000 lives.

 Local legal stories I have read over the last few days that I thought you might find of interest:

-The Washington Post has a good article on former white collar prosecutor Dale P. Kelberman transformation into the go to defense lawyer for the accused politician.
+The Washington Post has a good article on former white-collar prosecutor Dale P. Kelberman’s transformation into the go-to defense lawyer for the accused politician.

 A Baltimore defense attorney who took the stand to defend himself against allegations of witness tampering has filed assault and witness retaliation charges against a former client, according to the Baltimore Sun (patting myself on the back for staying away from criminal law in our practice).